 24-hour ATMs are plentiful in the large cities you will be traveling to.
-The most commonly accepted U.S. cards are Visa and MasterCard.
-You can also draw cash as soon as you land at the airport.
+The most commonly accepted U.S. credit and debit card is Visa.
+You can withdraw cash from an ATM as soon as you land at the airport.
 You should compare the international transaction fee charged by your different banks; the fee can range from 1-3%.
-Some travelers have reported ATMs snatching back money if you don't remove it within around 30 seconds;